actions-marketplace-validations/sunny4249_autodeploy/README.md

 # 42maru Package Auto Deploy Manager

-Automatically deploy package by release actions that have a 'created', 'deleted' to 42maru pypi server.
+Automatically deploy a package to 42maru pypi server by release actions that have a 'created', 'deleted'.

 ## How to use